 - Author declaration form (as supplementary material)

 - Title Page (as supplementary material)

-(Please try with an alternative browser or contact Editors if you are unable to download the Author Declaration Form and Title Page.)
+(In order to download the documents, please hover the cursor over the hyperlink, right-click and select open in another tab option or please contact Editors (firstname.lastname@example.org) if you are unable to download the Author Declaration Form and Title Page.)

 Author declaration form

 Author declaration form in pdf/jpg format with signatures of all authors MUST accompany all submissions.

 - confirm that the submission has not been previously published nor been submitted to another journal for consideration concurrently